astoica1986/coolpayapi/README.md

 Hi Alex,

-I am pretty sure I am legally prevented to share any commercial code I did and unfortunately I don't have interesting opensource contributions.
+I can't share any commercial code I did and unfortunately I don't have interesting opensource contributions.
 So I went with this instead.
-The gem serves as a client to coolpayapi , an app for fictional money transfer app.
+The gem serves as a client to coolpayapi , an app for fictional money transfer.
 This was part of a coding exercise for another company I applied (successfully) in the past.

+Please contact me any time if you have any questions.

 ## Installation

 Add this line to your application's Gemfile: